toBeOfUse/Twitter-Archive-Browser/docs/api.rst

 ``POST /api/users/nickname?id=[user_id]``
 ------------------------------------------

 Sets the nickname field in the database for a user to the plain text in the body of this request.
+Nicknames have a character limit of 50 characters.
 Can only be used by users authenticated with the master password.

 ``POST /api/users/notes?id=[user_id]``
 ---------------------------------------